 Florida law regarding DUI with Serious Bodily Injury

 Before discussing the specifics of what is required to prove serious bodily injury in Fort Walton Beach DUI charges, it’s helpful to understand the definition of a “standard” DUI.
 That definition is found in Florida Statute chapter 316.193:

 “a person is guilty of driving under the influence if the person is driving or in actual physical control of a vehicle and the person is under the influence of alcohol or chemical substances to the extent that their normal faculties are impaired.”

 What level of injury is required to prove Serious Bodily Injury?

-Under Florida law, SBI is injury to any person, including the driver, which consists of a physical condition that creates a substantial risk of death, serious personal disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
+Under Florida law, Serious Bodily Injury (SBI) is injury to any person, even the driver, which consists of a physical condition that creates a substantial risk of death, serious personal disfigurement, or protracted loss or impairment of the function of any bodily member or organ.

 Fort Walton Beach DUI with Serious Bodily Injury Penalties